b-lemke98/InSituPy-1/README.md

 ## Latest changes

+*!!!Warning: This repository is under very active development and it cannot be guaranteed that releases contain changes that might impair backwards compatibility.
+If you observe any such thing, please feel free to contact us to solve the problem.
+Thanks!*

 ### Update to `>=0.6.0`
 * Changed reading logic of `cell_names` in `BoundariesData`: this might lead to issues with backward compatibility but generalizes the reading of boundaries data opening it for other technologies.
 * Adapt viewer for smaller screens